Amaterazu7/AccountingNotebook-API/README.md

 ### Running the APP with docker
-* You can install docker & docker-compose and run this commands in order to create a docker images.
+* You can install the latest docker & docker-compose version and run this commands in order to create a docker images.
 So, you can run the application on a docker containers with the docker-compose file:

 `` docker-compose up --build ``